 - Selenium is required for equine muscle development and growth.
-Along with Vitamin E, it is a component of proteins that prevent muscular degeneration conditions such as Tying up (nutritional myopathy or rhabdomyolysis).
+Along with Vitamin E, it is a component of proteins that prevent muscle conditions such as tying up (nutritional myopathy or exertional rhabdomyolysis).

 - This essential mineral is also important for reproductive health.
 Inadequate levels can lead to infertility and reproductive complications.

 - It is known to prevent white muscle disease in which white scar tissue develops in the skeletal and cardiac (heart) muscles of horses.
 This can lead to rapid heart rates, difficulty swallowing, recumbency, weakness and urine discoloration.